-In this particular article, Jen Allbritton gave some great recipe ideas for getting more probiotics into our diets with yogurt cheese.
-(Or get probiotics supplements for when you need them.)
+In this particular article, Jen Allbritton shared some great recipe ideas for getting more probiotics into our diets with raw yogurt cheese.
 As she explained, this cheese comes out creamy or crumbly, depending on how long it drains.

 “Homemade curd cheese is a well-spring of nourishment.
 It is packed with protein, rich in healing fats (the best coming from properly raised grass-fed animals) and, most important, is an excellent digestive aid.
 Fresh, unripened cheese made from raw cultured dairy products is bursting with probiotic (pro-life) activity.